-Heriot-Watt Services Ltd defined contribution pension scheme
+Heriot-Watt Services Limited defined contribution pension scheme

 Employees of Heriot-Watt Services can join that company's defined contribution pension scheme, into which both the employer and the employee make a contribution.
-Being a defined contribution scheme, the cost charged to the statement of comprehensive Income and Expenditure is equal to the total of contributions assessed as the extent to which employer contributions are less than projected service costs for the life of the scheme.
-At 31 July 2024 the University's projected service costs for the scheme remained below that of the planned contributions, therefore it remains appropriate no asset is recognised on
+Being a defined contribution scheme, the cost charged to the statement of comprehensive Income and Expenditure is equal to the total of contributions payable by the employer in the year.